Step 1: Set objectives for new software

 - You may get a good volume of visitors to your website, but could you increase sales by using e-Commerce software that lets them buy directly from you?

 - Do you want to maximise sales opportunities?
 Maybe productivity and sales are strong – but you want to track them better to understand where there are dips.

 - Do you want easier ways for your teams, who are based in locations across the UK, to share information and work on documents together?

 - Do you want to coordinate your communications with customers?
-It could be that Customer Relationship Software (CRM) software will mean you can offer a better, more streamlined customer experience.
+Customer Relationship Software (CRM) software could help you offer a better, more streamlined customer experience.

 - Perhaps you want your business to work more efficiently.
 Do you have various processes on different systems (such as customer orders, stock-level data and delivery details)?
 Would replacing them with one, more efficient set-up save time and help make sure you always meet your delivery deadlines?

-- Do you want to automate tasks such as reporting and invoicing, sort payroll, file tax returns more easily, and match transactions to your accounts with one click?
+- Do you want to automate tasks such as reporting and invoicing, sort payroll, file tax returns more easily, and match transactions to your accounts with 1 click?

 Set yourself some measurable goals that will make your business more efficient, or reduce the burden on you, then explore how software is likely to help you achieve it.